-Balance, a term which is associated with almost everything present around us.
+Balance, a term that associates with almost everything that we do knowingly or unknowingly.
 Today’s work culture revolves around the concept of balance to a great extent.
-Here, the balance between ones’ work and life.
-Times are hectic, humans are more engaged and achieving a perfect work-life balance seems like a far-fetched dream.
+Here, the balance I’ll be talking about is the one between work and life.
+Times are hectic, humans are more engaged, and achieving a perfect work-life balance seems like a far-fetched dream.

-As an employer, you have a big role to play here for ensuring your employees don’t remain trapped in the work-life balance feud.
+As an employer, you have a significant role to play to ensure your employees aren’t trapped in the work-life balance feud.

 1. Taking Time Off Between Work

 Taking time off in between work helps in dealing with stress.
-The human body is not designed to endure long working hours in one go.
-Physical movements like light walks, stretching in between work is essential and particularly for white-collar employees.
+The human body is not designed to endure for long hours at a go.
+Physical movements like a light walk or some desk exercises can be really helpful here.

 2. Volunteering Time Off